David Barlow (judge)

-David Bruce Barlow (born 1971) is a United States district judge of the District of Utah and a former United States Attorney for the same district.
+David Bruce Barlow (born 1971) is a United States district judge of the United States District Court for the District of Utah and a former United States attorney for the same district.

 Education

 Barlow graduated from Brigham Young University with a Bachelor of Arts degree in 1995 and received his Juris Doctor degree from Yale Law School in 1998.

-Legal career
+Career

 Barlow began his career as an associate at Locke Lord Bissell & Liddell LLP from 1998 to 2000.
 From 2000 to 2010, he worked at Sidley Austin; first as an associate from 2000 to 2006, and then as a partner from 2006 to 2010.
 In 2011, he served as general counsel and chief Judiciary Committee counsel to United States Senator Mike Lee.

-U.S. Attorney for the District of Utah
+U.S. attorney for the District of Utah

-On August 2, 2011, Barlow was nominated to be the United States Attorney for the District of Utah.
+On August 2, 2011, Barlow was nominated to be the United States attorney for the District of Utah.
 He was confirmed by voice vote on September 26, 2011.
 He resigned from the Department of Justice in July 2014.